Meghshyams/comingsoontemplate/README.md

 # coming-soon-template
-Elegant coming soon landing template using SASS and HTML
+## Elegant coming soon responsive landing template using SASS and HTML

-# The Chrome Browser Extension for Website

 > Can navigate to your website easily